 The cornerstone of her innovative work is the Matrix Model Management System.This interactive tool kit deploys the Storytelling Matrix, Conflict-Comfort Matrix, and Wise Decision-Making Matrix.
 The System develops thought leaders and builds innovative teams.
 While maximizing the assets of cultural differences, the System boosts emotional intelligence around race, ethnicity, gender, generation, and religion.
 The current version of the Matrix System is the Un-Bias Guide Series for Leaders & Educators.

 Clients: Volkswagen, Nissan, International Paper, Kimberly Clark, La-Z-Boy Inc., BlueCross BlueShield of TN, Birmingham International Center, Chambers of Commerce (Chattanooga and Birmingham), and the Birmingham International Center.
 Deborah served as VP of Communication for the Chattanooga Area Chamber of Commerce’s International Council.

-Her experience in religious diversity spans 33 years beginning with coordinating the National Workshop on Christians and Jews and serving as consultant to the Union of American Hebrew Congregations.
-She was executive director for Jewish Federations in Illinois and Tennessee and director of community relations for the Tulsa Jewish Federation.
-Deborah established the Women’s Council on Diversity and the DuPage Interfaith Resource Network.
-Her book, The Liberator’s Daughter, which was a Memoir Finalist in the 2017 Indie Book national competition.
-She has been a blogger with www.WorldAnglican.com and The Huffington Post.
+Her experience in religious diversity spans 33 years beginning with coordinating the National Workshop on Christians and Jews, speaking at the 100th anniversary of World Parliament of Religions, and serving as consultant to the Union of American Hebrew Congregations.
+She was executive director for Jewish Federations in Illinois and Tennessee and director of community relations for the Tulsa Jewish Federation after the OK City bombing.
+She has published award-winning books: Religious Diversity in our Schools and Religious Diversity at Work.
+Her presentations and training on religious diversity are invaluable in today’s diverse workforce.